Shorts Program

 Producers: Rachel Greenwald, Ben Proudfoot

 OB/GYN Dr. Sheena Favors must choose between life in the city or staying in rural Georgia to provide vital maternal care, following the real-life inspiration of Doc Hollywood, Dr. James Hotz.
+And the film also covers Favors’s history of fertility issues, connecting her personal experience with her work.

 WOMEN LAUGHING